Rominer-11/polyfff/README.md

 **AUTHORIZED USE ONLY:**
 - Access and usage rights are granted EXCLUSIVELY by Jeremy or Evan
-- Written permission MUST be obtained PRIOR to ANY interaction with this codebase
 - All rights reserved.
 NO IMPLIED LICENSES granted under any circumstance

 **VIOLATIONS WILL BE PROSECUTED TO THE FULLEST EXTENT OF THE LAW**

 To request authorization, contact Jeremy or Evan directly.
-If you're reading this without explicit permission, you're already in violation.

 ---